AltspaceVR/secret-caesar/docs/tutorial.md

 [Game start signal is received.
 Players are asked to select if they want the tutorial.
 If at least one player answers yes, everything here is read.]

-**NARRATOR**: The game is afoot!
-I'm your narrator, I will be walking you through your first round of *Secret Hitler*.
+**NARRATOR**: Welcome players!
+I am <NAME>, and I will be walking you through your first game of *Secret Hitler*.

 [Role cards are presented to all players, with a confirmation card.
 The following dialog is skipped once everyone has checked the confirm card.]

 **NARRATOR**: Everyone, take a moment to review your secret role, and if revealed, the roles of your teammates.
 Look at the card in front of you, and remember, because your role will determine your play strategy.
 Liberals, your objective is to keep your fellow liberals in power long enough to pass five liberal policies, or if things aren't going well, by assassinating Hitler.
 Fascists, including Hitler, your objective is to convince the liberals that you are one of them, and to sow distrust among the liberals.
 The fascists win if they can pass three fascist policies and get Hitler elected as chancellor, or less likely, if they pass six fascist policies, but you can't do that if the liberal majority doesn't trust you.

-**NARRATOR**: Review your secret role, and click the Ja card [pronounced "yah"] to continue.
+Review your secret role now, and click the Ja card [pronounced "yah"] to continue.

 [Everyone has confirmed their roles, game continues.]

 [The randomly chosen presidental candidate is prompted to choose a chancellor.]

-**NARRATOR**: It's time for all of you to elect a new government, composed of a President and a Chancellor.
+**NARRATOR**: It is time for all of you to elect a new government, composed of a President and a Chancellor.
 Collectively, they are responsible for passing a policy.
 A presidential candidate has been selected at random.
 If that's you, choose a running mate, the chancellor candidate, by clicking on the player of your choosing.
 However, players that held office last round are term-limited and will be ineligible for nomination.
-In future rounds, the presidential candidacy will pass to the left.
 President, choose your Chancellor now.

 [The presidential candidate chooses a running mate by clicking on that player, then confirming.
 Every player is prompted to vote.]